-First and foremost you have to set aside a realistic budget for your DJ.
+First and foremost, you have to set aside a realistic budget for your DJ.
 While a high price is no guarantee of a high quality DJ a low price almost certainly guarantees a low quality DJ.
-That price can vary based on where you are geographically.
-Generally speaking, a Los Angeles based DJ will charge more than an Indiana based DJ for the same services.
-Even within California, prices can range significantly.
-Here in So.
-Cal. the average wedding cost is over $35,000.
+Nationwide, the average wedding cost is $30,000.
 Remember, that’s an average and your budget may be significantly different but what percentage of that budget should be for your DJ?
 Two percent?
 Five percent?
 Ten percent or more?
 Of course that’s for you to decide based on how much of a priority DJ service is to you.
 If it helps, think of your DJ budget in terms of a per person cost, like your food, drinks or cake.
 How important is your wedding day music compared to these services?
 Is it more important than cake?
 I hope it’s more important than cake but then again, you may really love cake.

 Next, really check out any of the DJ services you’re considering beyond just their price.
 How long have they been in business?
+What do other couples say about their services?
 What about their online reviews?
+The Knot?
+WeddingWire?
 Yelp?
-The Knot?
 Google?
-WeddingWire?
-Sites like these are objective and can't be manipulated by the DJ company to remove any negative reviews.
-What do others say about their services?
+Sites like these are objective and can't be manipulated by the DJ company to remove legitimate negative reviews.
 Are they full time?
-If part time, don't be afraid to ask them why and if their goal is to become full time.
+If part time, don't be afraid to ask them how available they'll be during your wedding planning.
+Will they be able to meet with you on a Wednesday afternoon at your venue for a walk through with only 24 hours notice?
 Check their references.
 Can you contact previous and recent couples?
 Try and get some independent info on the DJ.
 Are any of the popular local wedding venue’s familiar with them?
+Does YOUR venue know them?
 Do they have a business license and insurance?
 I know I mentioned earlier that DJs don’t need a license but I’m speaking here of just a simple city assigned business license and general liability insurance that all legitimate businesses must have to be a, well, a business.
 Don't just take their word, on these documents.
 Ask to see them.

 Roger Langdon is the owner of So Cal based Faultline Music Service